THREE PARTSONGS (GESÄNGE) FOR SIX-VOICE MIXED CHORUS,

 continue with the last two lines of the fourth stanza, set to

-text to almost the same music as before.
+the previous text to almost the same music as before.
 Almost

-rhythm.
-This passage is polytextual
+a lilting triplet rhythm.
+This passage is polytextual (different parts

-(different parts present different texts at the same time).
+present different texts at the same time).

 2:24 [m.
 65]--The women

-thinner texture than when all six voices sang it.
+an obviously thinner texture than when all six voices sang it.

 2:34 [m.
 70]--The men

-the pattern is broken in a series of rising interjections of "Wach
+the imperative.
+Then the pattern is broken in a series of

-auf!" passed from the tenors to the two alto parts.
-These
+rising interjections of "Wach auf!" passed from the tenors to the

-parts provide a harmonic backdrop to an echo from the first
+backdrop to an echo from the first basses.
+The music

-seamlessly transitions to the A’
+to the A’ section

-section (varied and abbreviated reprise).
+(varied and abbreviated reprise).

 A’ Section (1 stanza, 2